'Granary of China' braces for more wheat-damaging rain | Science-Environment

 "The area affected is relatively large ...
 This basically covers the wheat-producing areas in central and southern China," said Ma.
 The world's top grower of the grain was expecting a bumper crop this year of 137 million tonnes.

-Around 30 million tonnes will be impacted by the precipitation, estimated Ma, with between 10 million and 20 million tonnes likely to have sprouted, meaning it is unfit for human consumption.
-The agricultural ministry earlier this week urged local authorities to dispatch emergency teams to drain water from fields, speed up access by harvesters and mobilise drying machinery to save as much of the crop as possible.
+Around 30 million tonnes will be impacted by the rain, estimated Ma, with between 10 million and 20 million tonnes likely to have sprouted, meaning it is unfit for human consumption.
+The agriculture ministry this week urged local authorities to dispatch emergency teams to drain water from fields, speed up access by harvesters and mobilise drying machinery to save as much of the crop as possible.

 On Wednesday, the agriculture bureau of Anhui province urged farmers, "Don't wait ... speed up the harvest!", as it sought to protect the crop from further damage.
-China, including provinces like Henan, is no stranger to floods and droughts.
+China is no stranger to floods and droughts.
 But abnormal weather patterns still risk devastating key crops and squeezing supplies.

-The recent wet weather was the worst to occur during the wheat ripening period in 10 years, the Henan provincial agricultural department told state media, affecting all 17 cities in the province, especially the southern cities of Zhumadian and Nanyang.
+The recent wet weather was the worst to occur during the wheat-ripening period in 10 years, the Henan provincial agricultural department told state media, affecting all 17 cities in the province, especially the southern cities of Zhumadian and Nanyang.
+The torrential rains and flash flooding have also caused at least three deaths in Lianghe Town in Yunnan province and displaced thousands in Sichuan province in recent days, CCTV reported.

+The rain has inundated large swathes of China in recent weeks, prompting weather officials to issue a steady stream of warnings and advisories.
+China's flood season began on March 24, eight days earlier than usual, state media said.
+"So far, the flood control situation this year has been tougher than in previous years," said Shang Quanmin, an official with the ministry's department of flood and drought control, according to China Daily.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)